xpqz/ride-docs/docs/index.md

 ## Audience

 It is assumed that the reader has a working knowledge of Dyalog.

 For information on the resources available to help develop your Dyalog knowledge, see https://www.dyalog.com/introduction.htm.
-New users might also find that it is helpful to select the Show tips for glyphs check box in the [General tab](general_tab.md) of the **Preferences** dialog box.
+New users might also find that it is helpful to select the Show tips for glyphs check box in the General tab of the Preferences dialog box, as detailed in [Section ](general_tab.md#)).